macesz/budget_learning_game_app/README.md

 # Family Finance Manager

-A Spring Boot application for managing household finances with multiple users.
+A full-stack application for managing household finances with multiple users, featuring a gamified learning experience.

 ## Overview

 Family Finance Manager is a comprehensive solution for families to track their finances together.
 It allows multiple users to connect to a shared household, record transactions, track savings goals, and manage their financial health collectively.
+The application includes a unique gamification feature where users nurture a virtual pet that evolves as they develop healthy saving habits.

 ## Features